-The lot, which carries an estimate of £1,500-2,000, consists of a walnut paneled box with 'Persimmon' carved on the top of the lid.
-On the underside of the lid is a watercolor of the horse - with jockey John Watts mounted in the royal colors - signed by 'John Sturgess'.
-There is also a prize plate engraved 'Persimmon Winner of the Ascot Gold Cup 1897' and a stick pin of a jockey in royal colors mounted on Persimmon.
+The lot, which carries an estimate of £1,500-2,000, consists of a walnut panelled box with 'Persimmon' carved on the top of the lid.
+On the underside of the lid is a watercolour of the horse - with jockey John Watts mounted in the royal colours - signed by 'John Sturgess'.
+There is also a prize plate engraved 'Persimmon Winner of the Ascot Gold Cup 1897' and a stick pin of a jockey in royal colours mounted on Persimmon.

 NOTES FOR EDITORS